 The program is also a good choice for students interested in many sciences but who are unsure about choosing a major.
 It also provides a broader background in science that is especially useful in careers such as science journalism, teaching, law and biomedical ethics.

-Particular Options are excellent preparation for certain degrees or professional programs, such as Medicine.
-For more information, see the sheet 'Choosing an Integrated Science Option' or visit our website:
+The program is also excellent preparation for certain degrees or professional programs, such as Medicine.
+For more information, see the sheet 'Course selection for Integrated Science' or visit our website:

 disp.science.dal.ca